A Brief (not so brief now) story of how The Table Guy has evolved;

 Moving on, we are all so looking forward to this year, we have learnt a lot from 2021, we now have an even bigger workshop and I firmly believe that we are in our best ever position to manage what this year will bring.

 New table designs with new materials will be launching soon.

 A huge thank you to all our clients over the years, spread over nearly the whole of the British Isles, plus Eire, France, Spain, Ibiza, Germany & Cyprus.

 If you have any questions, please do get in touch.

-Please Note: Our Lead Time Estimate (not a guarantee) is displayed on the Main Page - PLEASE CHECK BEFORE ORDERING - Thank you.
+Please Note: Our Lead Time Estimate (not a guarantee) is displayed on each individual product - PLEASE CHECK BEFORE ORDERING - Thank you.